 FIV is transmitted from close cat-to-cat contact, such as bites and scratches.
 It mainly affects outdoor cats and feral cats—especially those who squabble easily.

 Getting a vaccination for FIV might seem like a great way to protect your furry friend.
 However, since the disease rarely affects housecats, it is no longer considered a core vaccine, nor is it available in the US.
+In this post, we’ll explore the reasons behind this change, and discuss ways to reduce your cat’s risk of FIV.

 Why the FIV Vaccination Is No Longer Used